Medium Access for Multi-Cell ISAC Through Scheduling of Radar and Communication Tasks: Task Scheduling Strategy

 Constraint~\eqref{eq:tracking-sinr-constraint} enforces the radar target \gls{sinr}, while constraints~\eqref{eq:tracking-completeness-constraint} and~\eqref{eq:tracking-uniqueness-constraint} ensure that the scan pattern contains all beamformers required by the \glspl{bs}, and that each appears only once, except for $\bm{\psi}_0$.

 For small network configurations, \eqref{eq:tracking-optimization} can be solved by enumeration.
 However, the number of potential solutions grows as $N_\text{t}^{N_\text{c}}!/(N_\text{t}^{N_\text{c}}-D_\text{t})!$ for a fixed $D_\text{t}$.
-To prove the effectiveness of the optimization in multi-cell scenarios, we propose a solution to \eqref{eq:tracking-optimization} for the scenario with $N_\text{c}=2$.
-This solution reformulates the original problem as an instance of the assignment problem, allowing efficient computation of the optimal scan pattern with standard solvers, even for large $N_\text{t}$.
+To prove the effectiveness of the optimization in multi-cell scenarios, we propose a solution to \eqref{eq:tracking-optimization} for the scenario with $N_\text{c}=2$.\footnote{For $N_\text{c}>2$, the scan pattern optimization can be formulated as a graph coloring problem~\cite{Floudas2009}.
+In this formulation, the graph vertices represent the beamformers used by each \gls{bs}, while the edges connect pairs of beamformers whose simultaneous use violates the \gls{sinr} constraint in~\eqref{eq:tracking-sinr-constraint}.} This solution reformulates the original problem as an instance of the assignment problem, allowing efficient computation of the optimal scan pattern with standard solvers, even for large $N_\text{t}$.

 \paragraph*{Solution of~\eqref{eq:tracking-optimization} for two cells} Let the \emph{multisets}\footnote{Multisets consist of mathematical objects in which elements may appear with multiplicity greater than one.} with the indices of the beamformers of the two \glspl{bs} be initialized as $\mathcal{U} \gets \{u : \bm{\psi}_u \in \Psi_1'\}$ and $\mathcal{V} \gets \{v : \bm{\psi}_v \in \Psi_2'\}$.
 Then, we define a cost function that equals zero only when, using $\bm{\phi} = [\bm{\psi}_u^\transp~\bm{\psi}_v^\transp]^\transp$, the \gls{sinr} constraints at both \glspl{bs} are satisfied: